Thomasporta/Steam-Data-Analysis/README.md

 ## Introduction

 Steam has been the household name for Digital PC gaming for years now.
 Before then it was CDs, and these were distributed by various physical shops.
 Today's world is different.
 And hand in hand with digital often comes Monopoly.
-And Steam is no expcetion - it has few successful competitors, and those that have been a threat to its hegemony have done so at great cost.
+And Steam is no exception - it has few successful competitors, and those that have been a threat to its hegemony have done so at great cost.
 Epic Games Store is one such, having attracted many publishers through paid timed exclusives and taking lower cuts on sales.
 The only other storefronts of note are Humble Bundle and GOG, both with particular niche selling points.
 The former sells combined packs of game and software while the latter prides itself on DRM free games.

 In the face of these competitors, Steam has released various new features and programs to develop its platform.
 In this document, we'll be looking at the general health of Steam since its first partnership with other publishers in 2005, as well as the growth of a few of its programs: Early Access, Achievements, Cloud, Workshop, Trading Cards and more.

 ## Data

 The data is extracted from https://www.gamedatacrunch.com/ using a python web scraping tool called selenium.
 Data is then processed and aggregated to provide a unified form.
 There is a total of around 59000 games on steam.
 However because so many games do not have any reviews, or very few, we only look at games that have 10 or more reviews.
+While this is a breeding ground for Berkson's paradox because we will draw conclusions by excluding a large part of the data, there is not much to learn from unreviewed games.
 This brings us down considerably to 29200 games for our analysis.
 This means there is approximately 30000 games with less than 10 reviews.
 A good name for this would be the Steam No Man's Land, where games come to be unplayed and unreviewed.
 It is also a proof of how far Steam has come, from a Valve-only storefront for Half-Life, Counter Strike and Portal, to distributing select third party publisher only deals, and finally to hosting any third party publisher.
 Steam is a success story, but can it be more successful?

 Note also that there is some imperfection in the data because each game represents one datapoint and as such all relevant information (number of reviews, review score, usage of steam features) is combined into one date (the release date of the game).
 As such if a game is released in 2013, but the crux of the reviews arrives in 2016, we will still attribute those reviews to the 2013 date of release.
 It is the same for other features.
 For example, if Steam Cloud is implemented in 2020 for a game released in 2012, this game will appear as having Steam Cloud since 2012 in our data.
-However, despite this effect we can still extract interesting analysis from the data.]
+However, despite this effect we can still extract interesting analysis from the data.

 The data is included as part of the repository in the data file under the name top29200.csv.